 - E. Place of Delivery.
 Whenever these regulations require delivery to the Commission, its members, or the Executive Director, delivery will be made at the Staff's office by U.S. mail or by electronic mail.
 Whenever these regulations require delivery to a respondent or his or her committee, delivery will be effective and sufficient if made by as set forth in Section 2(F) herein, or any other means of delivery agreed upon by the parties.
 In addition, the Commission may rely on the following addresses: - 1.
 If the respondent is a City employee, to the address listed with the (Controller/ Payroll) as the employee's current personal address. - 2.
-If the respondent is a former City employee, to the address listed with the City's retirement system. - If the respondent is a current or former candidate or committee registered with the Ethics Commission, to the address provided to the Ethics Commission by that candidate or committee. - 4.
+If the respondent is a former City employee, to the address listed with the City's retirement system. - 3.
+If the respondent is a current or former candidate or committee registered with the Ethics Commission, to the address provided to the Ethics Commission by that candidate or committee. - 4.
 If subsections (1) through (3) are not applicable, to an address reasonably calculated to give notice to and reach the respondent.
-It is the responsibility of City employees, or candidates or committees who file reports with the Ethics Commission, to maintain accurate addresses with relevant City Departments.
+It is the responsibility of City employees, or candidates or committees who file reports_with the Ethics Commission, to maintain accurate addresses with relevant City Departments.
+The the Ethics Commission, to maintain accurate addresses with relevant City Departments.
 The Executive Director therefore may rely on those addresses in carrying out the objectives of the Commission.